-Teachers support learner learning by taking a primarily facilitative role in the classroom: designing and structuring learning experiences with learners' interests and needs in mind; guiding and monitoring learners' learning; assisting learners in contributing to their own learning in a learner-centered teaching environment.
+Teachers support learner learning by taking a primarily facilitative role in the classroom: designing and structuring learning experiences with learner interests and needs in mind; guiding and monitoring learner learning; assisting learners in contributing to their own learning in a learner-centered teaching environment.

 - a.
 The teacher finds out the needs, interests, and language difficulties of the learners. - b.
-The teacher selects and introduces activities and materials for language work that meet learner' needs and interests. - c.
-The teacher fosters a group feeling (cooperation, respect, enjoyment, trust, etc.). - d.
-The teacher organizes learners (using space, classroom furniture, time, etc.) to facilitate interaction so that the teacher is not the focus of the lesson. - e.
+The teacher selects and introduces activities and materials for language work that meet learner needs. - c.
+The teacher fosters a group feeling (cooperation, respect, enjoyment, trust, etc.,); - d.
+The teacher organizes learners so that interaction can be facilitated (using space, classroom furniture, time, etc.) so that the teacher is not the focus of the lesson; - e.
 The teacher varies patterns of interaction (e.g. teacher eliciting from class, pair work, learners presenting to class, learners mingling) within the lesson to support the objectives of the class and the feeling/energy of the group; - f.
-The teacher ensures that all learners find their involvement sufficiently challenging; - g.
+The teacher ensures that the learners find their involvement sufficiently challenging; - g.
 The teacher teaches learners how to use language strategies to aid in their learning and communication.